-- Training and awareness campaigns are equally important as construction of new infrastructure.
-Training designs are also based on learning needs assessments, that check assumptions, understanding, expectations and experience.
+- Training and awareness campaigns are equally important as the construction of new infrastructure.
+Training designs are also based on learning needs assessments, that check assumptions, understanding, expectations, and experience.

 - Clarification of roles on WASH committees is essential to ensure local ownership and sustainability.